AlwinJun/supercell-web-clone/README.md

 npm run watch:css
 ```

-This will watch all the chnages on the src/\*css and compile it to dist/style.css.
+This will watch all the changes on the src/\*.css and compile it to dist/style.css.

 ### Note